robaho/httpserver/README.md

 ## testing

-Nearly all of the tests were migrated from the JDK, so the current version is believed to be highly compliant.
+Nearly all of the tests were migrated from the JDK so the current version should be highly compliant.

 ## using